Slice the Granny Smith apple into thin wedges or rounds. Set aside for garnishing the drinks.

 Pour the simple syrup or water onto a small plate.
 On a separate plate, mix the soft brown sugar and ground cinnamon.
 Dip the rims of the Champagne flutes into the simple syrup (or water), then dip them into the cinnamon-sugar mixture to coat the rims evenly.

-4 Tablespoons Simple syrup, 100 Grams Soft dark brown sugar, 1 Teaspoon Ground cinnamon
+4 tablespoons simple syrup, 3½ oz soft dark brown sugar, 1 teaspoon ground cinnamon

 Pour apple cider into each Champagne flute (about ¼ cup).